sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/00_sampling_design.md

 * Overall accuracy = (True Positive + True Negative) / Sample size
 * The overall accuracy essentially tells us what proportion of the reference data was classified correctly
+* On a confusion matrix, it is the... *sum of all on-the-diagonal values*.

 <br />
 <br />